Robinlovelace/open-gat/README.md

 Despite their global impacts, transport systems and the networks of physical infrastructure that underpin them are also highly localised (Barth’elemy 2011; Levinson 2012) and to some degree dynamic (Xie and Levinson 2011) phenomena.
-Effective transport planning therefore requires a deep understanding of the geography.
+This growing understanding of the fundamental nature of transport planning as a *spatial activity*, coupled with an upsurge in the amount of geographic transport data available, could explain why relative levels of interest in Transport Geography has grown over the last few decades against a backdrop of low and falling levels of interest in purely geographic concepts such as ‘geographic information systems’ and ‘geocomputation’, at least according to data from Google Trends.
+Figure 1, generated using reproducible code thanks to the **gtrendsR** R package (Massicotte and Eddelbuettel 2019), suggests that inferred interest in Transport Geography may surpass inferred interest in GIS within the next few years, notwithstanding the limitations associated with search data
+(<span class="citeproc-not-found" data-reference-id="mellon_internet_2013">**???**</span>).

+![Relative level of interest in search terms related to ‘geographic information systems’, ‘geocomputation’ and ‘transport geography’ inferred from google search data.](google-trends.png)

+The concept of integrating geographic data analysis in transport planning is not new. … Around the turn of the century, there were attempts to define geographic information systems for transportation (GIS-T) as a self-standing academic field (Miller 1999), something that has not caught on.

 Where is existing infrastructure and ‘demand’ (current and potential travel) located?
 How will transport patterns shift in the future?
 And where will different types of intervention be most effective?
 Tools that can help answer these questions are becoming an increasingly important part of the transport planner’s cabinet (te Brömmelstroet and Bertolini 2008).

 To illustrate this point, imagine fundamental changes that could be made to tax system in support a transition away from fossil fuels.